 If the Dice Score is equal to or higher than the TN, the roll is a success – you succeed and complete the task.
 However, if the Dice Score is lower than the TN then it’s a failure.
 This means you do not overcome the objective or make any progress toward completing the task – your ARC might even give setbacks to a future task for the failure.

-When you reach a new Tier of Power, the standard static (Passive Opposition) Target Numbers increase – Each Tier of Power increases the passive Target Numbers by +3.
-This includes every difficulty level of target number from “very easy” to “nearly impossible.”
+When you reach a new Tier of Power, the standard static (Passive Opposition) Target Numbers increase – Each Tier of Power after the first increases the passive Target Numbers by +3.
+This includes every Difficulty Level of Target Numbers from “very easy” to “nearly impossible.”

 Proficient Roll.
 When making an Ability Check or Saving Throw with an aptitude that you are proficient with, decrease the Natural Result requirement to score a Critical Result by -1.
 Your Critical Result requirement can’t become lower than 7.
 Additionally, increase your Dice Score by +1(T) when making an Ability Check or Saving Throw you are proficient with.

 Base Value.
 Sometimes, a roll may refer to the ‘base’ version of an aptitude.
 When this is the case, it refers to a value that is only increased by your Attribute Modifiers before the addition of any transformations or other modifications (increases made by Attribute Points contribute to your base Attribute Modifiers).
 For example, the Super Full Power Legendary Transformation has the Invincible Trait, which allows you to double your base Soak Value, meaning that for this effect you ignore any bonuses to your Soak Value other than what is gained through your Tenacity Modifier.
 You would apply this effect before any other effects, such as the Durable Form Aspect that the transformation possesses.